parappally/parappally/README.md

 - ⚡ Fun fact: ...
 -->

 🐲   I'm Josiah Parappally.
-I love building apps and websites that solve critical issues for everyday people <br>
+I love building apps and websites that solve critical issues for people <br>
 💼   I’m currently working at  <br>
 🔭   I’m currently working on building a peer to peer marketplace for buying and selling shoes <br>
 🌱   I’m currently learning Golang <br>